Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 	browsable = yes
 ```

-Add Samba passwords for users (separate from Linux account passwords) which will be used to connect to the device:
+Add Samba passwords for users (separate from Linux account passwords), which will be used to connect to the device:

 ```bash
 sudo smbpasswd -a <admin>